 Can assume the duties of the Chief Inspector in his/her absence.

 In the absence of the Chief Inspector, it is his/her duty to see that rejected and unserviceable parts, after proper marking, are returned to the owner or with his permission, are mutilated or disposed of.

+The Installation Inspector must be certified under CFR 14 part 65.

 *These responsibilities will extend to all operating facilities under Alta Avionics, LLC.